 What is Speed?

 Speed is a scalar quantity that describes how fast an object moves regardless of its direction.
-It answers the question “how fast?” and is expressed in units such as meters per second (m/s), kilometers per hour (km/h), or miles per hour (mph) And that's really what it comes down to..
+It answers the question “how fast?” and is expressed in units such as meters per second (m/s), kilometers per hour (km/h), or miles per hour (mph) Simple as that..

 - Magnitude only – no indication of direction.